 Thirdly many well-made leotards and costumes just like a bathing suit come with an extra layer of material in the crotch area giving extra protection.

-But my kids is wearing a used costume or no tights!
-Are there alternatives?
+My kid is wearing a hired costume or no tights!
+Are there alternatives to no underpants?

 In saying all this, sometimes it can all be too hard and expensive which is why many parents just let their kids go commando.